SSovile/Algo_structure/README.md

 ## Task 4

-Dijkstra's Algorithm
+Prima's Algorithm

-Create algorithm which found the shortest path
+Create algorithm which found minimum spanning tree for a weighted undirected graph